School of Public Policy COVID-19 Updates

 Submitting your application allows our admission team to monitor your application progress and notify you of missing items and when letters of recommendation come in.
 You may also contact us directly at email@example.com or call us at 310.506.7493 if you have any questions or would like a real-time status update.

 Will the fall 2021 semester be online, remote, or in person?

-Though our program is designed to be a "residential" program in person, given the current circumstances, the University has not determined the class modality for future terms.
+Though our program is designed to be a "residential" program in person, given the current circumstances, the University is still in discussion regarding the class modality for future terms.
 Check our admissions website for updates.

 I am an admitted international student, what are the next steps?